layla-tadjpour/Deep-Learning/README.md

 # A language model trained on persian-wikipedia corpus
-An LSTM based language model trained on persian-wikipedia corpus
+Jupyter notebooks for an LSTM based language model trained on persian-wikipedia corpus using Pytorch.